-Real leather can be a more eco-friendly and sustainable choice for consumers prioritizing environmental sustainability.
+Real leather is an eco-friendly and sustainable choice for consumers prioritizing environmental sustainability.
 While some may consider synthetic leather as the more environmentally responsible option, the reality is more complex.

-Responsible production methods for real leather can have a smaller environmental footprint than artificial leather.
+Responsible production methods for real leather lead to a reduced environmental footprint and extended longevity compared to artificial leather.
 Keep reading to discover why the sustainability of real leather varies by factor and how responsible leather production can support sustainable practices that align with consumer priorities.

 Sustainability in the leather industry entails making environmentally conscious decisions throughout the supply chain to preserve the planet, reduce waste, and combat climate change.
 This includes the popular mantra of “reduce, reuse, and recycle” to promote responsible production and encourage the well-being of our planet.
 From automotive to furniture and footwear, responsible leather goods production involves a focus on sustainability and reducing the environmental footprint in all aspects of the supply chain.